 The Committee’s mission is to strengthen the Section’s service to academics working in the field of criminal justice and to enhance the Section’s ability to draw on relevant empirical studies and other scholarship in its development of policy, programs, publications and other work.
 Toward these ends, the Committee will identify scholarship that may be relevant to the Section’s current work and work with other committees to develop new Section initiatives, programs and policy based on current academic scholarship; identify how the Section and its committees can broaden their contributions to the work of academics; encourage broader academic involvement in the Section’s work; and develop writings identifying academic work of potential interest and utility to the Section and its members.

 Coordinating body for the Section's production of National Institute programs, Section-sponsored continuing legal education programs at the ABA Annual and Midyear Meetings as well as the Section's Fall and Spring Council meetings.
 Coordinates those programs that are cosponsored by the Section and other criminal justice related organizations.

 Goals: The CLE Committee recognizes the importance of maintaining the fiscal health of the section.
 Likewise, the CLE committee recognizes that the white-collar bar significantly contributes to the income of the section.
 It is therefore the plan for the 2022-2023 year and going forward to encourage leadership and committees to encourage white collar participation and create programming that is appealing to white collar lawyers.
 In addition to this, the following goals are submitted.

 View CJS Events page.

-Co-Chairs: Stan German, Joshua Dratel, Marissel Descalzo
+Co-Chairs: Joshua Dratel, Marissel Descalzo

 Considers contemporary criminal justice issues of interest to the private criminal defense bar.
 Examines issues of concern to public defenders in handling both capital and non-capital cases, including funding and caseload management and ethical dilemmas.